AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Deploy server apps from GitHub to server app runner cache
 - ~~Connect to server apps from client in GitHub~~
 - ✅ All capi calls redirected to the function
-- Gets firebaseConfig and whatever needed for authorization
+- ✅ Gets firebaseConfig and whatever needed for authorization
 - Private repos - fetch and save and deploy
 - Run server app preview from Studio
+- Server apps in preview update immediately
 - Can access Firebase
 - Can access third party APIs with secret credentials
 - Can use Firebase authorization
 - Can run server apps in cache default and specified versions concurrently
 - Can update client app quickly and easily when new version in GitHub
 - Tool in Studio to deploy
+- Tool works with access tokens from GitHub and Google logins
 - Easy way of installing app server extension and setting up project
 - Clear instructions for the manual steps
 - Use hosting where possible for faster response and lower costs